Learning in an open world

 November to January

-Learning in an Open World encompasses the broad range of definitions of Open Education, including the specialities of Open Educational Resources (OER), MOOCs, open access publishing and open educational practice.
-With a history of expertise in content sharing, open licensing, and open collaboration, our research covers the impact of open education on learners, teachers and educators across society.
+Learning in an Open World encompasses a broad range of definitions of Open Education, including the specialities of Open Educational Resources (OER), MOOCs, open-access publishing, and open educational practice.
+With a history of expertise in content sharing, open licensing, and open collaboration, our research covers the impact of open education on learners, teachers, and educators across society.
 As Open Education has grown in mainstream prominence, we seek to answer questions of the most vital importance in education, industry and developing markets, including in areas such as open textbooks, online identities, and how universities adapt to free and informal learning.
-The impacts extend throughout and beyond universities, with public engagement and awareness being vital for societal issues such as health, economics, jobs and education.
+The impacts extend throughout and beyond universities, with public engagement and awareness vital for societal issues such as health, economics, jobs and education.

 Entry requirements